 - commented data/analysis (Stata do) files or other files (e.g., Excel) that you used for your empirical analysis; the raw data and Stata do files will help us in checking your final results.

 - all cited references (you can exclude those that are not available as PDF files, such as textbooks)

 - Put the files for points 2 to 4 into one zip file; all raw files into the folder "raw; all processed data files into the folder "proc"; all Stata code / Excel files etc. into folder "program"; references into the folder "literature".
-Burn a CD / DVD that you hand in at or sent to our Institute before the deadline; alternatively, you can add the CD / DVD to the hard copies that you hand in to the "Studiensekretariat" (Office of the Registrar / Examination Office).
-If you are not able to burn a CD / DVD, you can also use a USB thumb stick or provide the data via a Dropbox Link.
+We recommend to use CloudStore to transfer files (send Professor Guettler the link to this folder).

 - Send a PDF version of the final version by email to Professor Guettler (and any doctoral student who may have been involved in supervising your thesis).